BMJHayward/calcapi/README.md

 + .NET 4.5, made with monodevelop
 + 4 endpoints for add, subtract, multiply and divide, arguments are type:double and optional
 + build and run in visual studio or monodevelop or your preferred tool chain
++ calcFlask.py included for comparison between .NET and flask frameworks, see file for instructions to run

 e.g. on localhost:8080/, hit the below endpoints for a response: